Understanding Saint Barthélemy's Climate

 Sightseeing and Town Exploration

-Gustavia, the island's capital, is most enjoyable during the dry season when daytime temperatures remain in the upper 20s Celsius.
+Gustavia, the island's capital, is most enjoyable during the dry season when average daytime temperatures typically remain in the upper 20s Celsius.
 The picturesque harbor and upscale shopping district attract visitors year-round, but the pleasant weather makes wandering the narrow streets and waterfront far more comfortable during February and March.

 The Shoulder Seasons: May and November